jm-merchan/KeyManagement_SecretManagement/readme.md

 # 6. PKI

+Contains a Jupyter Notebook that creates two separate CA structures:

+* Internal root CA and Intermediate CA managed by Vault
+* External root CA with an Intermediate CA managed by Vault

 # 7. KMSE

 This folder contains two Jupyter Notebook:

 * `gcp_kmse.ipynb` shows how to sync keys with GCP.
 * `aws_kmse.ipynb` shows how to sync keys with AWS.

 # 8. KMIP

+This folder contains two Jupyter Notebooks:

+* One that deploys a mongoDB enterprise instance and configure with KMIP.
+* The other deploys a MySQL enterprise instace with KMIP.